-HESI Grading for 2022-2023
+HESI Grading for 2023-2024

 1000 and greater 100

 950 95

 900-949 90

 850 85

 800-849 80

 700-750 77

 650-699 70

 600-649 65

 550-599 60

 500-549 55

 450-499 50

-400-450 45

-Below 400 40
+Below 450 40

 - Homework assignments, quizzes, presentations and projects account for the remaining 10% of the knowledge grade. - 1.
 If the homework, presentations or project is not submitted by the deadline date and time, 20 points will be deducted from the grade. - 2.
-Extra credit projects are not permissible.

-- 3. Projects, case studies, presentations, and oral reports, if assigned, are homework assignments unless otherwise specifically designated by the course syllabus.
-Homework assignments are graded and account for 10% of the knowledge grade. - The Medication Math Examination, during PN Foundations 2, requires a minimum passing grade of 85%.
-If the student does not pass the Medication Math Examination, remediation is required followed by a second attempt, which will be scheduled by the faculty in a timely manner.
-A student who is unsuccessful on the second attempt will have a Student Intervention Meeting (SIT) which may result in dismissal.
+Extra credit projects are not permissible. - 3.
+Projects, case studies, presentations, and oral reports, if assigned, are homework assignments unless otherwise specifically designated by the course syllabus. - 4.
+Homework assignments are graded and account for 10% of the knowledge grade. - The Medication Math Examination, during PN Foundations 2, requires a minimum passing grade of 90%.
+If the student does not pass the Medication Math Examination, remediation is required with Student Success counselor before 2nd attempt.
+IF failure occurs on 2nd attempt a scheduled meeting with the HSE coordinator to determine deficits in math computation will occur.
+The HSE coordinator will identify specific areas of know deficiency and give remediation.
+Specific test questions will be given to a student based on their individual assessment.
+IF student fails individualized exam, a SIT Meeting will occur, which could result in dismissal.